mmojsak/cube-tools/README.md

 ----
-cube-tools
+cubetools
 ----

 Python tools for working with Gaussian-style .cube files.
 This library includes functions to:
-- Read and write Gaussian cube files
+- Read and write Gaussian .cube files
+- Rescale .cube files from e/voxel to e/bohr$^3$ (for CASTEP-generated charge densities)
-- Translate and rotate cube data
+- Translate and rotate .cube data
 - Integrate around a particular atom
 - Integrate around a sphere
-- Integrate around the whole cube file
+- Integrate around the whole .cube file
 - Take the planar average
-- Add/subtract/multiply cube files
+- Add/subtract/multiply .cube files

 Planar averages are outputted as a column of distance and electrons.
 It is normalized to give the total number of electrons.